 This child protection policy forms part of a suite of policies and other documents which relate to the wider safeguarding responsibilities of the school.
-In particular it should be read in conjunction with the
+It should be read in conjunction with the

 - staff behaviour policy (code of conduct)

 - e-safety policies for pupils and staff, which include use of mobile technology

 - safer recruitment policy and procedures

 - procedures to handle allegations against members of staff and volunteers, including referring to the Disclosure and Barring Service (when appropriate)

 - whistle blowing policy

 - procedures to respond appropriately when children are missing education

 - anti-bullying procedures

+- Mobile technology Policy

+- Social Media Policy

-• These policies and procedures are available on the school website or from the school office.
+These policies and procedures are available on the school website and on the staff team drive.
+Hard copies are also available in the staff room.